p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 * Existing solutions

 <i>Pro Tip :- <br>
- #For new products, the goal could be user adoption wherein the user group or use case could be selected based on market size or gap.<br>
+ #For new products, the goal could be user adoption wherein the user group and use case could be selected based on market size or gap.<br>
 #In a real world scenario, a PM will first check the data of the conversion funnel if the product is an existing one.
 It may be possible that the actionable issue is regarding the discovery of the product and not the usage or engagement. </i>

 <p style="color: #EA2F65"> <b>6) Solutions</b></p>